WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 + Parameters

-    + `cellId` (`string`) ...
-ID of the cell that contains the DynamicModuleBox.
+    + `cellId` (`string`) — ID of the cell that contains the DynamicModuleBox.
 If the cell contains multiple DynamicModuleBoxes, the first DynamicModuleBox in a breadth-first search is chosen.
-    + `name` (`string`) ...
-Name of the DynamicModule variable to retrieve.
+    + `name` (`string`) — Name of the DynamicModule variable to retrieve.

 + Response

-    + `value` ...
-The value of the variable in JSON expression representation (see below).
+    + `value` — The value of the variable in JSON expression representation (see below).

 + Errors

-    + `"CellNotFound"` ...
-The specified cell does not exist.
+    + `"CellNotFound"` — The specified cell does not exist.
-    + `"NoDynamicModule"` ...
-There is no DynamicModuleBox in the specified cell.
+    + `"NoDynamicModule"` — There is no DynamicModuleBox in the specified cell.
-    + `"UnknownVariableName"`" ...
-The DynamicModuleBox does not contain the specified variable.
+    + `"UnknownVariableName"` — The DynamicModuleBox does not contain the specified variable.

 #### setDynamicModuleVariable